How to buy Sky Metals (SKY) shares

 Sky Metals Limited is a gold business based in Australia.
-Sky Metals shares (SKY) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.215 – an increase of 10.26% over the previous week.
+Sky Metals shares (SKY) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Sky Metals has a trailing 12-month revenue of around $55,509.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Sky Metals